codedoneteam/lynx/README.md

 ## Lynx library

+Fine Partial functions on set of facts.

-Business rules engine.
-Provides firing stateful rules.
-Rules can be combined in an independent order.
+1) Partial functions can be combined in an independent order;
+2) Partial functions applying is parallel and asynchronous;
+3) Partial function may be effectful;
+4) Partial function may be recursive.

 Example
 ````